wassryan/wassryan-hexo.github.io/source/_posts/深度估计-汇总Updating.md

 3.2.
-2019-Enforcing geometric constraints of virtual normal for depth prediction
+2019-《Enforcing geometric constraints of virtual normal for depth prediction》

 Method: